GabCaz/gabcaz.github.io/_posts/2019-08-15-Classifying-flowers-with-Pytorch.md

   - Python
 ---

-When I followed [Udacity's Python for AI Nanodegree][udacity-python-ai], I created this classifier for my final project.
+When I enrolled in [Udacity's Python for AI Nanodegree][udacity-python-ai], I created this classifier for my final project.
 It implements a neural network, using transfer learning, to classify flower breeds.

 Using `Pytorch`'s library, I wrote files to process the data, build a neural network, train it, and use it to make predictions.